- In general, flat-leaf parsley has a more robust flavor.

 - Don't discard the stems, which have a stronger flavor than the leaves and can be used in making a bouquet garni.

-- Sow at intervals from spring to late summer in rows 20 cm apart.
+- Easier to chop.
+Sow at intervals from spring to late summer in rows 20 cm apart.

 Health benefits of Parsley